jburre/bookstore/README.md

 # bookstore
-A webbookstore created in Java using Maven, Spring and Hibernate
+Currently the user-login area for a bookshop project created in Java using Maven, Spring and Hibernate

 This bookstore is developed as part of the course https://www.udemy.com/complete-e-commerce-course-javaspringhibernate-and-mysql